rasmusfreund/bioinf-prog-course/book/chapters/codonbias_project.md

 That data structure is a dictionary with keys corresponding to amino acids (i.e. single letter strings designating an amino acid such as `'R'` for arginine).
 The value associated with *each* amino acid key is also a dictionary, and the keys of *this* dictionary should be the different codons that encode the amino acid.
 The value associated with each codon key should be a number, representing the frequency with which that codon is used to encode that amino acid.
 The final data structure should only include amino acids that are found in the ORF.

 Under "Assignments" on the Blackboard course page, you will find an assignment with the same name as this chapter.
-There you can download the data file you need for this project:
+There you can download the files you need for this project.

 - `sample_orfs.txt` contains open reading frame sequences you can work on.